JonU238/BalloonHunter/README.md

 - googlemaps
 - twilio

-### Future goals:
+### Goals:
+- Have program not just exit after sending, have it wait for the next time a balloon may be over head
-- Have sonde alert msg you if the ballon will land in your area
+- ~~Have sonde alert msg you if the balloon will land in your area~~
-- Add other msg services that dont require payed twilio account
+- ~~Add other msg services that dont require payed twilio account~~
-- Have eta given be to the landing site instead of the balloons curent location
+- ~~Have eta given be to the landing site instead of the balloons curent location~~